theo-pnv/apollo-server-integration-testing/README.md

 _This package is a fork of https://github.com/zapier/apollo-server-integration-testing.
 It is a tentative to add Koa support, as the original package only supports Express._

+_Warning: The API was slightly changed compared to the original package, to include stronger typings on the query and mutate methods._

 This package exports an utility function for writing apollo-server integration tests:

 ```